swiftxp-hub/spt-show-me-the-money/README.md

 Just for clarifcation: This does not trigger DrakiaXYZ's SPT-LiveFleaPrices to query the latest flea prices, but my mod queries the latest flea prices from your SPT server (which are set by SPT-LiveFleaPrices).

-Please see the "[For nerds](#for-nerds)" section in this readme, if you want to learn more about the "Currency conversion method".

 ## Remarks

 - Changes on the Trader Price Markups (e.g. editable via SVM) are taken into account by this mod.
-- The color coding feature is relatively new.
-Please let me know in the comments, if you are satisfied with this feature.
-- The currency conversion feature is relatively new.
-Please let me know in the comments, if you are satisfied with this feature.
-- The toggle-mode for flea tax(es) is relatively new.
-Please let me know in the comments, if you are satisfied with this feature.
 - I have tried to support multiple languages, but if you notice any problems, please let me know in the comments.
 Disabling the color coding feature may help in the meantime.

 ## Known compatibility